Ellwangen witch trial: History

 The witch trial occurred in a religiously unstable area and was instigated by the initiative of the authorities.
 In April 1611, a woman was arrested accused of having blasphemed the communion.
 Under torture, she was pressed to admit witch craft and point out her accomplices.
 The alleged accomplices were arrested and, in turn, forced to confess and point out their accomplices.
 The prince Bishop formed a witch commission and changed the law, which made it easier to handle witch trials.
 By 1618, the witch trial had led to a demographic imbalance, an instable economy and a lack of trust on the legal system.

 An example of interrogation and sentencing records, 82 pages, can be found in archives Ludwigsburg B 389 Bü 700 (see sources).
-These records included Elisabeth Schott, an old woman from Eggenrot, Ellwangen, Germany, Widow of Leonhardt Schott, who was subject to dungeon, torture, and execution in Ellwangen, burned on June 18, 1611 with five additional women from Ellwangen including two women from Röhlingen and one woman each from Hinterlengenberg, Eggenrot, Neuler, and Erpfental all burned in Ellwangen.
+These records included Elisabeth Schott, an old woman from Eggenrot, Ellwangen, the widow of Leonhardt Schott.
+She was subject to dungeon, torture, and execution in Ellwangen; burned on June 18, 1611 with five additional women from Ellwangen.

 Aftermath

 The Ellwangen witch trial was later used as a role model for the great Bamberg witch trials, the Würzburg witch trial and the Eichstätt witch trials.
 The last witch trial in Ellwangen occurred in 1694.
 In 2001, a memorial was founded for the victims of the Ellwangen witch trial.